 - Mix all of the dry ingredients together in your stand mixer or large bowl – gluten-free flour, granulated sugar, salt and quick rise yeast.

 - Once your dry ingredients are mixed together, add all of your wet ingredients into the stand mixer – dairy free milk, melted butter, egg, vinegar and maple extract.

-- Using the mixer attachment, mix your gluten-free dough thoroughly until all of the ingredients are incorporated.
+- Using the mixer attachment, mix your dough thoroughly until all of the ingredients are incorporated.
 Continue mixing for a couple minutes to knead your dough.

 - Your dough should be sticky and more wet than regular bread dough usually is.
 If its not, add additional water or dairy free milk slowly until it is.
 Be careful not to go to thin though either.